 Why Is It Important To Identify Chocolate Cyst On Time?

 The most common incidents of infertility in women with chocolate cyst occur in women in the age group of 25 to 40 years.
-The sooner they begin treatment, the greater are their chances of having childbirth.
-Early removal of cyst by surgery can contribute to a lower risk of progression, relief of symptoms, and a better quality of life.
-Early-stage treatment will result in less damage to the ovary caused by the disease itself and by a less invasive surgical procedure.
+The sooner they begin treatment for chocolate cyst, the greater are their chances of having childbirth.
+Early removal of chocolate cyst by surgery can contribute to a lower risk of progression, relief of symptoms, and a better quality of life.
+Early-stage treatment of chocolate cyst will result in less damage to the ovary caused by the disease itself and by a less invasive surgical procedure.

 Can Ovarian Function Be Preserved After Surgery?